 They must believe it was them who attracted her in the first place and until they fully internalize this, they will eventually fail at that new relationship.

-Because you love him you to draw out the relationship longer than it needs to go and try to fix it or him.
-But since the attraction is gone in reality you are just being friends with a sexual past.
+Because of the love you draw out the relationship longer than it needs to go and try to fix it or worse – him, but since the attraction is gone in reality you are just being friends with a sexual past.

 I once met this woman who let this slip out quickly, “Who would want to marry me?!!“